inigochoa/monitorbot/README.md

     - Every minute for the check task.

     - At 10 p.m. for the report task.
+You may silence the report by setting the **CRON_REPORT_SILENT** variable to true.

     > [Crontab guru] is a great tool for generating crontab schedule expressions.